Why look at all three pensions together

 - Heirs can recover any unused guarantee

-- Downside: payout fixed at signup (no inflation/price upside)
+- Downside: payout fixed at signup (no inflation or price-appreciation upside)

 Private pension — tax breaks + flexibility